WICG/aom/explainer.md

 ## Introduction

-This effort aims to create a JavaScript API to allow developers to explore and modify the accessibility tree for an HTML page.
+This effort aims to create a JavaScript API to allow developers to modify (and eventually explore) the accessibility tree for an HTML page.

 ## Background: assistive technology and the accessibility tree